 Government guidance says that after 72 hours outside the body the virus is no longer active and the double-bagged waste can be put in the non-recycling collection as normal.
 Only waste that is heavily contaminated, such as tissues that have been coughed into and disposable cleaning cloths, need to be treated in this way.

 Other household waste and recycling

-Your regular Household waste and recycling should be treated as normal.
+Your regular Household waste should be treated as normal.

 The Government advice also says that when cleaning you should use your usual household products like detergents and bleach as these will be very effective at getting rid of the virus on surfaces.
 Clean frequently touched surfaces.

 ► For more information, read the Government's stay at home guidance for people with confirmed or possible coronavirus (COVID-19) infection.